wmhafiz/SmartGeo2015_talk/slides/technical-implementation.md

 #  How we do solve our needs?

 note:
-we presented you our problem statements, now how do we solve it?
+We have presented our problem statements & outcome, but how did we get there?